-No matter which metropolis you're fleeing this summer, we've got you covered.
+No matter which metropolis you're fleeing, we've got you covered.
 These 16 driving-distance excursions range from little-known east coast beaches to endless west coast singletrack—and all points in between.

 Escape from: New York City